Backlash (engineering): Gears

 Standard practice is to make allowance for half the backlash in the tooth thickness of each gear.
 However, if the pinion (the smaller of the two gears) is significantly smaller than the gear it is meshing with then it is common practice to account for all of the backlash in the larger gear.
 This maintains as much strength as possible in the pinion's teeth.
 The amount of additional material removed when making the gears depends on the pressure angle of the teeth.
 For a 14.5° pressure angle the extra distance the cutting tool is moved in equals the amount of backlash desired.
 For a 20° pressure angle the distance equals 0.73 times the amount of backlash desired.

 As a rule of thumb the average backlash is defined as 0.04 divided by the diametral pitch; the minimum being 0.03 divided by the diametral pitch and the maximum 0.05 divided by the diametral pitch.
+In metric, you can just multiply the values with the module:

 In a gear train, backlash is cumulative.
 When a gear-train is reversed the driving gear is turned a short distance, equal to the total of all the backlashes, before the final driven gear begins to rotate.
 At low power outputs, backlash results in inaccurate calculation from the small errors introduced at each change of direction; at large power outputs backlash sends shocks through the whole system and can damage teeth and other components.